China’s tech industry straps in for more turbulence after a wild 2019

 “China tech is going global, going mainstream and shaking things up more than ever,” said Rebecca Fannin, founder of technology consultancy Silicon Dragon.
 “More US startups will follow China business models.”

-Even leading Chinese hardware suppliers recognize the risks.
-Luxshare Precision Industry Co has invested in Vietnam and established a unit in India, while Goertek Inc. has begun making Apple’s popular AirPods earbuds in Vietnam.
+Even leading Chinese hardware suppliers recognise the risks.
+Luxshare Precision Industry Co has invested in Vietnam and established a unit in India, while Goertek Inc has begun making Apple’s popular AirPods earbuds in Vietnam.
 Taken together, the collective exodus spells the start of the end of a system that’s served the world’s leading electronics brands well since the 1980s.

 One thing’s clear: the Chinese tech arena, long regarded as an alternate reality to a US app-dominated world, will draw further away from its American counterpart.
 And some of its biggest players will seek to extend their influence overseas, as they’ve done from Africa to Southeast Asia.